Connecting to Google Sheets

 If you require the P12 file type instead of the default JSON, you will require some additional information.

-The Service account created dialog is displayed and shows the password for the private key.
-Copy and paste this password into Notepad for later use.
+A popup will appear displaying the password for the private key.
+Copy and paste this with the service account's e-mail address for later use.

 Now that the credentials have been generated, they must also be authorized to access the spreadsheet data.
 There are a couple of ways to proceed depending on the type of account used to create the spreadsheets.